entrhopi/dbus-shelly-pro3em-smartmeter/README.md

 ## How it works
 ### My setup
-- Shelly 3EM with latest firmware (20220209-094824/v1.11.8-g8c7bb8d)
+- Shelly Pro 3EM with latest firmwar
   - 3-Phase installation (normal for Germany)
-  - Connected to Wifi netowrk "A"
+  - Connected to LAN Network "A"
-  - IP 192.168.2.13/24
+  - IP 172.16.3.251/24
-- Victron Energy Cerbo GX with Venus OS - Firmware v2.93
+- Victron Energy Multiplus 2 with Venus OS
-  - No other devices from Victron connected (still waiting for shipment of Multiplus-2)
+  - No other devices from Victron connected
-  - Connected to Wifi netowrk "A"
+  - Connected to LAN Network "A"
-  - IP 192.168.2.20/24
+  - IP 192.168.3.50/24

 ### Details / Process
 As mentioned above the script is inspired by @RalfZim fronius smartmeter implementation.